nicokist/RNASeq_similarity_matrix/README.md

 If the bam file entrypoint is used we require a different BAM file be provided for each sample, as the readgroups will be overwritten using the filename after merging the files.

-In spite of our stringent filtering we do not fully recover the genomic SNPs, resulting in some leftover difference between different samples from the same patients, however the resulting identity-by-sequence should still be around 98%
+In spite of our stringent filtering we do not fully recover the genomic SNPs, resulting in some leftover difference between different samples from the same patients.